 1. Try A Low FODMAP Diet

 FODMAP stands for Fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
 FODMAPs are a collection of short-chain carbohydrates, or sugars, that aren’t absorbed properly in the gut, triggering symptoms of IBS.

-Low FODMAP foods include carrots, eggplant, cucumbers, green beans, oranges, strawberries, grapefruit, and these vegan, gluten-free GoMacro bars.
+Low FODMAP foods include carrots, eggplant, cucumbers, green beans, oranges, strawberries, grapefruit, and these vegan, gluten-free FODMAP Friendly snacks.